Jafar-Hussein/NewTodolist/README.md

 ## installation and usage
 - ***Installation***: This project will be hosted for a short period of time on the Elastic BeansTalk, when the project is live you can access the application via the [Frontend](https://github.com/Jafar-Hussein/AwsTodolist_Frontend) side.
-Otherwise you can clone this and the [Frontend](https://github.com/Jafar-Hussein/AwsTodolist_Frontend) side and run the application locally. if you are using it locally you will be force to change the url in the javascript files to the localhost url like so:
+Otherwise, you can clone this and the [Frontend](https://github.com/Jafar-Hussein/AwsTodolist_Frontend) side and run the application locally. if you are using it locally you will be force to change the url in the javascript files to the localhost url like so:
 ```javascript file
 change from this